Basketball Practice Plan

 How to Apply the 80/20 Rule

-Build your practice plan around those high-frequency situations.
-If 40% of your possessions end in transition, spend 40% of your competitive drill time on fast break offense and transition defense.
-If free throws decide close games, shoot them every practice under fatigue (end of a conditioning set, not fresh at the start).
+Then build the plan around the top of that list.
+If a third of your possessions ended in transition, a third of your competitive time belongs on fast break and transition defense.
+If free throws decided two close games, shoot them at the end of a conditioning set instead of fresh at the start.

 What the 80/20 Rule Does Not Mean